Suvitex101/agentOS/README.md

 ## Start Here

+- [Vision](VISION.md): why AgentOS exists and why it should be open infrastructure.
+- [Positioning](POSITIONING.md): how AgentOS differs philosophically from other AI frameworks.
 - [Architecture](ARCHITECTURE.md): technical reference for how AgentOS works.
 - [Contributing](CONTRIBUTING.md): development workflow and contribution guide.
 - [First Contribution](docs/first-contribution.md): step-by-step onboarding for